Updated: Jun 4

 Caroline Palma de Azevedo

-Giovanni is currently Head of Wine and Beverage at The Ritz London.
+Giovanni Ferlito MCA is the Head of Wine and Beverage at The Ritz London.

 Richard is currently a Champagne and wine buyer working for Matthew Clark.